eProsima/Fast-DDS-docs/docs/advanced.rst

 Announcement Period
 -------------------

 It specifies the periodicity of the participant's PDP announcements.
-For liveliness shake it is recommend to be shorter than the lease duration, so that the participant's liveliness is asserted even when there is no data traffic.
+For liveliness' sake it is recommend that the announcement period is shorter than the lease duration, so that the participant's liveliness is asserted even when there is no data traffic.
 It is important to note that there is a trade-off involved in the setting of the announcement period, i.e. too frequent announcements will bloat the network with meta traffic, but too scarce ones will delay the discovery of late joiners.

 Participant's announcement period is specified as a time expressed in seconds and nanosecond using a ``Duration_t``.